roidrage52/SWAPPER/README.md

 SWAPPER supports pulling multiple patterns out of response and setting multiple patterns to replace.

+## Install
+Burp Suite needs the Python environment configured.
+Add the reference to the Jython JAR file in extension settings.

+From the Extensions setting, in the Installed tab, select `add` and choose Python as the extension type.
+Then load swapper.py.
+That is all there is.

 ## HOW TO USE:
 Example from OWASP JuiceShop at `https://juice-shop.herokuapp.com` to get the Bearer token from endpoint, match the request header, and what to update the match with.